Shreyhac/Mern-Stack-Project-Shreyansh-Arora-/README.md

 **This is a fully functional, deployed product that is currently available on the Chrome Web Store!**

-This project was originally developed by **Shreyansh Arora** and his colleague in their office as a commercial product.
+This project was originally developed by **Shreyansh Arora** as a fun side project that has been successfully monetized.
 The extension is actively being sold and used by developers worldwide.
 For demonstration and testing purposes, the Stripe payment integration and commercial features have been removed from this codebase, but you can test the full functionality using the development setup below.

 **🌐 Try the Live Extension**: [Web to MCP - Chrome Web Store](https://chromewebstore.google.com/detail/web-to-mcp-import-any-web/hbnhkfkblpgjlfonnikijlofeiabolmi)